syllistudio/line-messaging/README.md

 ## About Line Messaging

-This package provides a trait that adds simple events of line behavior.
-The package have 2 part.
-First, the package can help you handle those webhooks events sent by Line Platform.
-The second is simple medthod to communicate with Line API.
+This package provides easy integration with LINE Message API interfaces.
+The package contains 2 essential parts.
+First, a webhook that handles events sent from LINE Messaging API.
+Second, simple methods to communicate using Line Messaging API.

 ## Installation